 Biogas is one of the most reliable renewable energy sources available today.
 It is one of the by-products generated from Anaerobic Digestion and contains a mixture of methane, carbon dioxide, and other impurities.
 Biogas can be used to produce renewable heat, electricity and fuel.
 By removing the carbon dioxide and other impurities, biogas can also be upgraded to Renewable Natural Gas (RNG), which has a lower carbon intensity compared to natural gas and can be injected into the natural gas grid.
 Natural Gas can be fed and stored in the local grid to be used when needed for transportation or residential, industrial, commercial and institutional heating.

-Biogas offers many advantages.
-It is climate-neutral, available decentralized at any time and promotes energy independence in many areas.
-In addition, electricity from biogas stabilizes the power supply, because the energy can be generated exactly when it is needed, regardless of the weather conditions or time of day.
+Biogas provides many advantages.
+It is a biogenic form of energy, available at any time and promotes energy independence.
+Electricity from biogas contributes to baseload stability, because the energy can be generated continuously, regardless of the weather conditions and time of day.

 What can biogas be used for?

 Biogas is a versatile renewable energy source that can be used for many applications.
 Some of the most common uses of biogas we have seen in North America are:

 PlanET provides expert guidance, technology and support to ensure project and operational success.